eddy-bryan/alchemy-aleworks/README.md

 ![Responsive Design](#)

 Welcome to Alchemy Aleworks, where craft beer meets alchemical inspiration.
 This platform celebrates the art of brewing through a diverse selection of finely crafted ales.
-Whether you're a seasoned beer enthusiast or a curious newcomer, Alchemy Aleworks offers a journey into the world of unique flavors and brewing traditions.
+Whether you're a seasoned beer enthusiast or a curious newcomer, Alchemy Aleworks offers a journey into the world of unique flavours and brewing traditions.

 A link to the live website can be found [here](#). <---- ADD LINK!!!!!!!